AtulSinghArora/atulsingharora.github.io/webpage.md

 ### Present

 I am working on three projects: fully adversarial self-testing (FAST), one specific aspect of quantum thermodynamics with computationally bounded adversaries and learning the background for our proof of quantumness (PoQ) hierarchy project.
-Aside from research, I am coordinating Quantum Meets (see below).
+Aside from research, I am coordinating Quantum Meets (see below) and ironing out the wrinkles in our new centre website.

 ### Recent
-* Oct 31, 2025. *New website CQST (our centre) launched.* Led the effort (with the web team Preetham and Evans) to launch our [New website](https://cqst.iiit.ac.in).
+* Oct 31, 2025. *New website for CQST (our centre) launched.* Led the effort (with the web team Preetham and Evans) to launch our [New website](https://cqst.iiit.ac.in).
 Still has some minor bugs.
 Here's the [previous version](https://cqst.iiit.ac.in/old-site) for comparison.
 * Oct 6, 2025. *arXiv release.* [Cheat-penalised quantum weak coin-flipping](https://www.arxiv.org/abs/2510.03218).
 * Sep 16th, 2025. *TheoretiCS Acceptance.* Protocols for weak coin flipping.
 * Jun 2nd to 4th, 2025. *Invited Talk.* Quantum Fringe Event. *University of Edinburgh.*